 White always makes the first move with their pawns, nothing more than foot soldiers, but can, for one time only, move forward two spaces instead of their usual one.
 These guys begin the game in the second row flanking the backline which lines up as follows; the rooks occupy the corners with the knights next to them.
 Next, the bishops, before the queen, the most powerful, and the King, the most valuable.

-Each of the pieces move differently, bishops for example move diagonally and only the knights can jump over a rival’s piece.
-The queen on the other hand can do what she wants.
-When you have your rival in check, collecting pieces of the other colour in the process, the game is won.
+Each of the pieces moves differently.
+Bishops, for example, move diagonally and only the knights can jump over a rival’s piece.
+The queen, on the other hand, can do what she wants.
+When you have your rival in check, collecting pieces of the other color in the process, the game is won.

 Hailing from the 17th century, the card game bridge is likely to have been born in Russia and popularised in the Middle East, but is today widely considered to be the hardest card game of them all.
 To that end, an unsuccessful case was recently put forward for it to be considered a sport, well mind sport.

 The game itself is four player, technically in teams of two, who sit individually opposite from one another, over a standard 52 card deck.
 Every deal is made up of three stages; the auction, play, and the scoring.
 In the auction stage, players bid in a clockwise rotation describing their hands.
 This is followed by the play in which the winning bidders from the previous stage attempt to claim the tricks needed to fill their contract as obligated at the auction before finally players reach the scoring stage.